HexHive/retrowrite/demos/kernel_demo/README_FUZZ.md

 ## Add the modules into the syzkaller filesystem

-To add the modules into the linux image
+To add the modules into the linux image:
 ```bash
 cp ../../fuzzing/kernel/vms_files/image/stretch_ext4_10g.img ./
 sudo qemu-nbd -c /dev/nbd0 stretch_ext4_10g.img